Meet Our Urological Specialists, Consultants, Nurse Practitioners & Physician Assistants - Urology Partners of North Texas

 “The most rewarding thing about what I do is help someone have a good outcome.
 To tell someone that they’re ‘cancer free’ is pretty powerful.”

-Wendy Leng, MD, FPMRS
+Wendy Leng, MD, URPS

 “I am a woman urologist who has spent my entire career focused on the subspecialty of vaginal prolapse and incontinence—pelvic floor medicine.
 It’s very rewarding.”